 Now the seasonings: we wrote tomato puree, but it must be real homemade tomato stuff.
-Tomato is the binder and has to be perfect, not too dry, not too liquid, with the right balance between sweetness and acidity.
+Tomato is the binder and must be perfect, not too dry, not too liquid, with the right balance between sweetness and acidity.

-Come on, keep up the good work, we are almost done!
+Come on, keep up the excellent work.
+We are almost done!
 Sprinkle the board with flour and roll out the first loaf.